Pickle-ball is a paddle sport readily played by people of all ages and levels of athleticism.

 It is a sport played both indoors and outdoors, on a modified tennis court, badmitton court or a court specifically built for pickle-ball.
 Players use a paddle made of light weight composite materials and a plastic ball (slightly smaller than a wiffle ball).
 Delcastle Tennis Center has plans to build pickle-ball specific courts, but at this time use modified tennis courts.

 Pickle ball courts are available only during specific days and times - due to the current need to modify the tennis courts prior to play.
-Private owner and operator of DTC, Boubacar Toure, has proposed a plan to build two pickle ball courts.
+Private owner and operator of DTC, Boubacar Toure, has proposed a plan to build four pickle ball courts.
 This plan has been accepted by New Castle County.

 A pickle-ball court measures 20x44 feet.
 The net measures 34 inches in the middle and 36 inches on the ends.
 The court has right and left service courts, with a no-volley zone at the net, known as the "kitchen."